vincechan/ai-playground/ai-chrome-extension/README.md

 2. Enable the "Developer mode" option.
 3. Click on "Load unpacked" and select the folder containing your extension project.
 4. The extension should now be loaded and active in Chrome.

+## History

+1. GPT: Initial Commit
+2. GPT: Switch from event page to background page because got error `"The 'webRequest' API cannot be used with event pages.
+Could not load manifest."`.